Opioid Rehab and Addiction Treatment at Engage Wellness in Acton, Massachusetts

 We already covered how opioids bind to neuroreceptors in the brain and flood your system with dopamine.
 This creates an intense feeling of euphoria.
 The more powerful the opioid, the more intense the rush.
 Unfortunately, more powerful opioids also come with serious risks.

-Many opioids are “cut” or mixed with stronger drugs.
+Many opioids are “cut” or mixed with stronger drugs.[7]
 Some drug dealers may believe this is a good way to get their customers “hooked” so that they come back more often.
-However, if you think you’re taking codeine but you actually consume a large amount of fentanyl, this could lead to an instant overdose.
+However, not knowing what you are taking is extremely dangerous and could lead to an instant overdose.

-Opioid misuse can put tremendous stress on your heart, lungs, kidneys, liver, and impact your immune system.
-They can also lead to serious mental health conditions including chronic depression.
+Opioid misuse can put tremendous stress on your heart, lungs, kidneys, and liver and impact your immune system.
+They can also lead to serious mental health conditions, including chronic depression.

 You don’t have to handle opioid addiction alone.
 Here at Engage Wellness Acton, MA, we offer holistic treatment to help you learn how to live a full life again without opioids.
 We understand that it’s a complex and emotional topic, no matter the reasons you’ve become dependent on opioids.
 Our team members will take your personal circumstances into account and tailor your opioid addiction treatment accordingly.